ntavelis/auth-email/README.md

 | Y_m_d_His_add_boolean_column_to_users_table.php | /database/migrations/               | Adds column activated to users table            |
 | authEmail.php                                   | /resources/lang/en/                 | The messages text exists in this file           |

-Also one more line is appended into you routes file `web.php`, which creates the activation route of your application.
+Also one more line is appended into your routes file `web.php`, which creates the activation route of your application.
 The activation route looks like this `/user/activation/{token}`.